GetStream/stream-js/test/README.md

 # Lint

-Your code should always be clean when doing `npm run lint`.
+Your code should always be clean when doing `yarn run lint`.
 It runs `eslint`.

 # Organisation of the tests directory